gogins/cloud-5/README.md

 ## Building

 Install [pnpm](https://www.npmjs.com/package/pnpm), which cloud-music and Strudel use rather than npm.
+On macOS (I don't know about other platforms), you may need to specifically install node@18.

 To initialize the local repository, obtain dependencies, build a static Web site, and run it locally, execute the following commands: